mjosaarinen/hilabliss/README.md

 # Introduction

-This is a simple educational implementation of **BLISS-B**, the Bimodal Lattice Signature Scheme, based on BLISS originally published in Crypto '13:
+This is my simple educational implementation of **BLISS-B**, the Bimodal Lattice Signature Scheme, based on BLISS originally published in Crypto '13:
 *Léo Ducas, Alain Durmus, Tancrède Lepoint, Vadim Lyubashevsky:*
 Lattice Signatures and Bimodal Gaussians

 Extended version of this paper is available as
 [IACR ePrint 2013/383](https://eprint.iacr.org/2013/383).
-This code implements the BLISS-B variant of Léo Ducas, which is available as [IACR ePrint 2014/874](https://eprint.iacr.org/2014/874).
+This code implements the BLISS-B variant by Léo Ducas, which is available as [IACR ePrint 2014/874](https://eprint.iacr.org/2014/874).

 As such, this is pretty much state of the art in Lattice based signature